Enneagram Type Seven People are Busy and Fun-Loving

 Type 7 and Type 9

-• Wanting to be liked, both Sevens and Nines tend to act in ways that make it easy for other people to like them.
+- Wanting to be liked, both Sevens and Nines tend to act in ways that make it easy for other people to enjoy them.

-• Nines typically don’t state their preferences—which they often don’t know—and then can become resentful of others whose agenda they passively follow along with when they defer their own, even though they don’t want to.
+- Nines typically don’t state their preferences—which they often don’t know—and can resent others whose agendas they passively follow when they defer their own, even though they don’t want to.

 Enneagram Type 7 Careers

-• Many sevens have several careers at once or jobs where they travel a lot: Pilots, Flight attendants, and Photographers.
+- Many sevens have several careers at once or jobs that require frequent travel: Pilots, Flight attendants, and Photographers.

 Enneagram Type 7 Personality Type Cross-reference